scottvr/maxify/README.md

 ```

 ## Additional info:
 if passing a URL to a js file with --auto_map, maxify will check for a X-SourceMap HTTP header in the response to its request for the js URL and if the header is populated, will use the value for the .map file URL.
-If the HTTP header is not found or is empty, maxify will search the .js for a `//# sourceMapURL=` directive, and use the value for the URL to the .map file.
+If the HTTP header is not found or is empty, maxify will search the .js for a `//# sourceMappingURL=` directive, and use the value for the URL to the .map file.

 If you already have a json .map file, maxify can read it directly.